How a Pensacola Work Comp Lawyer Can Help You

 With insight obtained from handling claims from both the employer and injured worker’s perspective, Galen M. Novotny has successfully secured workers’ compensation benefits on behalf of injured workers throughout Northwest Florida.

-Whether your entire claim has been denied, you are not timely receiving the medical treatment you need, or you are not receiving proper compensation for your lost wages, our attorneys are ready to fight for you.
+Whether your entire claim has been denied, you are not timely receiving the medical treatment you need, or you are not receiving proper compensation for your lost wages, our workers’ comp attorneys in Florida are ready to fight for you.

 What Benefits Are You Entitled to Receive Under Florida’s Workers’ Compensation Law?